scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Dask together with MDAnalysis makes it straightforward to implement parallel analysis of MD trajectories within a map-reduce scheme.
 We show that obtaining good parallel performance depends on multiple factors such as storage system and trajectory file format and provide guidelines for how to optimize trajectory analysis throughput within the constraints of a heterogeneous research computing environment.
-Performance on a single node can be close to ideal, especially when using the XTC trajectory format that trades I/O for CPU cycles through agressive compression, or when using SSDs with any format.
+Performance on a single node can be close to ideal, especially when using the XTC trajectory format that trades I/O for CPU cycles through aggressive compression, or when using SSDs with any format.
-However, obtaining good strong scaling beyond a single node was hindered by the occurence of stragglers, one or few tasks that would take much longer than all the other tasks.
+However, obtaining good strong scaling beyond a single node was hindered by the occurrence of stragglers, one or few tasks that would take much longer than all the other tasks.
 Further studies are necessary to identify the underlying reason for the stragglers observed here; they are not due to Dask or the specific computational test case, and they cannot be circumvented by over-subscribing.
 Thus, implementing robust parallel trajectory analysis that scales over many nodes remains a challenge.